Fred Fulton

+Fred Tobias Fulton - nicknamed "The Rochester Plasterer" and the "Giant of the North" (April 18, 1891 – July 7, 1973) was an American professional boxer who competed from 1913 to 1933.
+Fulton was inducted into the Minnesota Boxing Hall of Fame in 2018.

 Biography

 He was born in Blue Rapids, Kansas on April 19, 1891.

 Fulton made his professional debut in 1913 and did not retire from boxing until 1933.
-His final record was 83 wins (72 by KO), 17 losses and 4 draws.
+His final record was 83 wins (72 by KO), 17 losses, and 4 draws.
 In 2003 he was named to Ring magazine's'list of 100 greatest punchers of all time.

-From 1915 to 1917 Fulton won 17 consecutive matches (14 by KO) including stopping Charley Weinert, Terry Kellar, and Arthur Pelkey.
+From 1915 to 1917, Fulton won 17 consecutive matches (14 by KO) including stopping Charley Weinert, Terry Kellar, and Arthur Pelkey.
 As his win streak grew, Fulton was more frequently mentioned by the press as a worthy Heavyweight title contender.
 Fulton got the chance to face off against the Heavyweight Champion Jess Willard in an exhibition match on May 14, 1915, in Rochester, Minnesota.
 Fulton was described by witnesses as having led the pace before scoring a knockdown, a feat never accomplished before against Willard.
 This incident prompted Jess to avoid even considering defending the title against Fulton for the remainder of his reign.
 The Day Book reported Fulton having an arm span of 84.5 inches, exceeding Willard's 83.5 inches, suggesting Fulton had the reach advantage despite Willard being the tallest heavyweight champion (6 feet 7 inches) in history up to that point.
-The bout almost came to pass in March of 1916 when Fulton's manager Mike Collins arranged a fight against Jess Willard in New Orleans.
+The bout almost came to pass in March of 1916 when Fulton's manager, Mike Collins, arranged a fight against Jess Willard in New Orleans.
 However, promoters led by the Willard Camp backed out, saying Fulton was not the drawing card they needed, quietly replacing him with Frank Moran.